-All party changes for a Primary Election must be made by the registration deadline (book closing) which is 29 days before the election.
+All party changes for a primary election must be made by the registration deadline (bookclosing) which is 29 days before the election.
 If the request is made after the deadline, the change will not take effect until after the election.
-For a list of election dates and registration deadlines, click here.
-For a General Election, a party change can be made at any time.
+For a general election, a party change can be made at any time.

 Election Dates and Deadlines